|Peripatus Home Page Travel Page >> The Back Road Home from Wollongong, July 1999||Updated: 03-Dec-2018|

 Sunday, 4 July 1999

-Back into town early this morning, with the intention of visiting the natural history museum before the crowds arrived.
-Sadly, I became confused and went in to the Museum of Sydney instead [→ sidebar].
-What they had in there, for your six bucks, was very imaginatively presented but there was so little substance to it that the whole exercise was a waste of time and money; much like Te Papa – except that the latter, at least, is free!
-Half a dozen city blocks up the road I finally enter the right place, the Museum of Australia, which by this time is full of screaming brats.
-Yick.
+I headed back into town early this morning, with the intention of visiting the natural history museum before the crowds arrived.
+Sadly, I became confused and went in to the Museum of Sydney instead.
+What they have in there, for your six bucks, is very imaginatively presented but of so little substance that the whole exercise is a complete waste of time and money [→ sidebar]; much like Te Papa – except that the latter, at least, is free!
+Half a dozen city blocks up the road I finally enter the right place, the Museum of Australia, which by this time was full of screaming brats.
+Bugger.

-First I headed for the paleontology hall which had not noticeably changed since my last visit.
-That is not to detract from its excellence, but if they want repeat business then something (not necessarily the whole hall) needs to be different each time one goes there.
-As I passed through the ‘Big Bang’ exhibit I noted the same mistaken recording as before: ‘Blah blah explosion from the depths of space blah blah speeding away from the site of that first explosion blah blah….’
-No: Learn some physics, guys.
-But on the whole, I enjoyed the walk around even though I did remember most of it, and similarly the mineral exhibit too.
+First I went to the paleontology hall which had not noticeably changed since my last visit.
+I do not mean to detract from its excellence, but if they want repeat business then something (not necessarily the whole hall) needs to be different each time a person goes there.
+As I passed through the ‘Big Bang’ exhibit I noted the same embarrassingly misinformed recorded voice, pontificating as on previous visits: ‘Blah blah explosion from the depths of space blah blah speeding away from the site of that first explosion blah blah .’
+Oh, dear.
+(If you’re going to pretend to “inform” the public, guys, maybe you’d better learn some physics.)
+But on the whole, I enjoyed the walk around, even though I did remember most of it.
+The same went for the stunning mineral exhibit, too.
+Yes; it’s awesome, but in need of a little love.

 Walking back up Castlereigh I had to walk around the inert – sleeping or dying, who knew? – form of some swaddled homeless person sprawling from a doorway and I noticed, a few doors up from the bus stop where I waited, someone else sifting through a trash bin.
 I guess Sydney is no more perfect than anywhere else, after all.
 The thought depressed me for some reason.
 I had lunch at an outdoor café in Randwick, then sauntered back to the UNSW to register for the course I was here for.

 I discovered that today was not merely registration, but the beginning of the program.
-(Of course, nobody had thought to send me a timetable.)
+(I had not received a timetable.)
 Moreover, people are giving prepared presentations with overhead slides, etc. This is news to me.
-Methinks this is going to be a very, very, long week.
+I begin to suspect that this is going to be a very, very, long week.

 * * *

 The individual days are long as well.
 Surprisingly – amazingly, since I hate exerting myself – the 0645 exercise sessions with Lex Dwyer are the highlight of the whole program.
-Paul Griffith’s coaching on better public presenting is probably – no, “is” – good for me, but I don’t learn to enjoy it; I just do it better.
-Another highlight is the marketing sessions run by Don Sexton.
+Paul Griffith’s coaching on better public presenting is probably good for me, but I don’t learn to enjoy it; just to do it better.
+Maybe.
+Another highlight is the series of marketing sessions run by Don Sexton.
 Sadly, though, the other academic content is disappointing.
 I don’t learn much I didn’t know already.
 I am glad when it is over.

 Saturday, 10 July 1999